Sep 21, 2017

 Anyone who is charged with drug possession needs to be proactive.
 While many people think of it as a minor crime, it can carry serious consequences.
 Drug possession convictions may lead to jail time, administrative fees, probation, rehabilitation, fines and drug screening.
 To prevent serious repercussions from happening, make sure to consult with a criminal defense attorney as soon as possible.

 Are you facing a drug possession charge?
 Let Thomas Pyles help.
 He has more than 25 years of experience fighting these types of cases.
-Just use the below form to schedule a free meeting with Thomas Pyles and learn how he can help you.
+Just use the form to the right to schedule a free meeting with Thomas Pyles and learn how he can help you.

 Comments are closed.